 2. Keep an accurate record of all financial transactions of the Corporation and provide a current report at each meeting.

-3. Handling, depositing and accounting of all funds and tax records and filings for he Corporation.
+3. Handling, depositing, and accounting of all funds and tax records and filings for the Corporation.

 4. Collaborate with the Secretary to maintain a list of the names and contact addresses of all members.

-5. The Treasurer will keep a record of all signatories on bank accounts insurance agencies, and any other accounts used by the Corporation.
+5. The Treasurer will keep a record of all signatories on bank accounts, insurance agencies, and any other accounts used by the Corporation.
 In addition, the Treasurer will provide this information to all signatories for the purposes of backup in case of an emergency, such as the incapacitation of the Treasurer or the departure of the Treasurer.

 A. The Treasurer will provide the additional signatories on the accounts with: